alexnardini/FLAM3_for_SideFX_Houdini/FLAM3H_release_history.md

 - **Fix**: Cloning a FLAM3H node with Zero iterators was erroring out in checking the opacities.
 It is now fixed.
 - **Fix**: Fixed a rare case where the XML color correction curves can be an empty key.
 - **Fix**: Tool responsiveness and first node instance creation time are a tiny bit better.
-- **Fix**: Output path check messages now understand if they run from the IN or the OUT tab.
-Before was always from the OUT tab.
-- **Fix**: Loading a hip file with multiple FLAM3H nodes and one with a marked iterator was not recognizing the marked iterator as the other nodes init script was clearing out that data.
-It is now fixed.
 - **Small fixes/improvements as part of an ongoing polishing pass.**
 - **Updated HDA documentation.**